michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 Working Papers
 -----

-* <a href="https://www.cesifo.org/en/publications/2024/working-paper/quality-disclosures-and-disappointment-evidence-academy-nominations">"Quality Disclosures and Disappointment: Evidence from the Academy Awards"</a>, with Felix Schleef, 2021 (Current Draft)
-  * Minor Revision, Management Science
-  * <a href="https://www.cesifo.org/en/publications/2024/working-paper/quality-disclosures-and-disappointment-evidence-academy-nominations">"CESifo Working Paper No. 11573, 2024"</a>
-  * Extended abstract published in Proceedings of the 22nd ACM Conference on Economics and Computation (EC '21).
-Association for Computing Machinery, New York, NY, USA, 790–791. <a href="https://dl.acm.org/doi/10.1145/3465456.3467573">"https://doi.org/10.1145/3465456.3467573"</a>

 * <a href="https://www.cesifo.org/en/publications/2024/working-paper/competition-only-one-click-away-digital-markets-act-impact-google">"Is Competition Only One Click Away?
 The Digital Markets Act Impact on Google Maps"</a>, with Louis-Daniel Pape, 2024 (Current Draft)
   * Minor Revision, Marketing Science